ari-dasci/S-RADAR/README.md

-# Software Anomaly Detection Library (SADL)
+# Robust Anomaly Detection And Recognition(RADAR)

 ## 📌 Description
-**Software Anomaly Detection Library (SADL)** is an **anomaly detection** platform designed to unify and integrate diverse approaches and libraries from the literature, along with innovative model variants.
+**Robust Anomaly Detection And Recognition(RADAR)** is an **anomaly detection** platform designed to unify and integrate diverse approaches and libraries from the literature, along with innovative model variants.
 The goal is to provide a flexible and extensible framework that ranges from classical methods to advanced techniques based on Transformer architectures, also including support for Federated Learning in distributed scenarios.

 Specifically, it includes:
 - **Classical methods for static data:** integration with [PyOD](https://pyod.readthedocs.io/) and [Scikit-learn](https://scikit-learn.org/).